The One Line That Hits

 Challenges

-• You hold too much responsibility for other people's emotional states and not enough for your own.
+• You carry too much of how everyone else is feeling and not nearly enough of your own.

 How You Show Up